Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/1 -  Introduction.md

 If a key is n bits long, there are 2ⁿ possible keys.
 The practical limit for current computers is often set around n = 80, but this threshold continues to rise.
 With 128-bit keys, even at a rate of 1 trillion keys per second, it would take over 10¹⁹ years on average to brute-force the key

 ---

-# Slide 37

-## Keys and password
+# Keys and password

-37

 similar but different

 ---

-# Slide 38

 ## Why to make a distinction?

-38

-Keys and passwords
+- Keys and passwords
-They have similarities but are different
+- They have similarities but are different
-Both are secret
+- Both are secret
-Cryptography uses both (for now)
+- Cryptography uses both (for now)
-They have different characteristics
+- They have different characteristics
-They are used in different contexts
+- They are used in different contexts
-They are protected differently
+- They are protected differently
-They have a different impact on security
+- They have a different impact on security

 ---

-# Slide 39

 ## Password basics

-39

 A password is a human-chosen secret used to authenticate a user It must be